Dusttoo/wumbo/docs/CICD_STRATEGY.md

-# Family Budget App - CI/CD Strategy
+# Wumbo App - CI/CD Strategy

-This document outlines the comprehensive CI/CD pipeline strategy for the Family Budget application.
+This document outlines the comprehensive CI/CD pipeline strategy for the Wumbo application.

 ## Overview